MinatoShadow/My-Coding-Journey/README.md

 # 🚀 My Coding Journey

 ## 👋 Hi, I'm Kushagra
- I'm 13 years old and currently learning **C#🎮** 💻✨
+ I'm 13 years old and currently learning **Rust🦞** 💻✨

 This GitHub documents my journey from beginner to building real projects 🛠️🧠
 I focus on learning the fundamentals properly instead of rushing 🐢💡
-I chose C# because I wanna become a good 2D/mid 3D not AAA stuff game developer and maybe start my own studio someday and also be a backend dev!
+I chose Rust because I wanna become a good 2D developer not AAA stuff game developer and maybe start my own studio someday and also be a backend dev!
 ---

 ## 🎯 Goals 🎯
-- Build a strong foundation in C#🎮💻
+- Build a strong foundation in Rust🦞🎮💻
 - Improve problem-solving and logic 🧩🤓
 - Create real-world backend projects 🖥️⚡
 - Explore Game/Backend development step by step 🤖🌌🎮